Bo Watson

 Foy W. "Bo" Watson (born October 21, 1960) is an American politician and a Republican member of the Tennessee Senate, representing the 11th district since 2007.

-Biography
+Early life and education

-Bo Watson was born on October 21, 1960, in Chattanooga, TN.
-He is the son of Doris Juanita (Hoppe) and Foy W. Watson, Jr. He is married to Nicole (née Osborne) Watson, an attorney.
-He has one son, Grey Watson.
+Bo Watson was born on October 21, 1960, in Chattanooga, Tennessee.
+He is the son of Foy W. Watson, Jr. and Doris Juanita Watson.

-Education

-Watson graduated in 1979 from the Baylor School (a private school located in Chattanooga, Tennessee).

-He graduated magna cum laude from the University of Tennessee at Chattanooga in 1983 with a B.A. in biology and received his education and training in physical therapy at the University of Tennessee Center for Health Sciences in Memphis, Tennessee.
+Watson graduated in 1979 from the Baylor School.
+He graduated magna cum laude from the University of Tennessee at Chattanooga in 1983 with a BA in biology and received his education and training in physical therapy at the University of Tennessee Health Science Center in Memphis, Tennessee.

-Religion

-Watson attends First Presbyterian Church of Chattanooga.

 Career

-Watson has been a practicing physical therapist for over 30 years and he is currently the Director of Sports Medicine and Therapy Services at HCA-Parkridge Medical Center in Chattanooga, Tennessee.
+Watson has been a practicing physical therapist for over 30 years and he is currently the Director of Sports Medicine and Therapy Services at HCA-Parkridge Medical Center in Chattanooga.

 Political positions

 Transgender rights

 In December 2024, Watson expressed support for Tennessee's law banning gender-affirming care for minors and said Tennessee would not rule out also banning it for adults in the future.